 Is it an 18th Century Farmhouse, or an Inn?
 There seems to be some confusion about that between viewing the historical record and hearing the recollections and accounts of locals in Howard county.
-When owner Jinxing Liu purchased the Wayside Inn in September of 2018, they came into possession of a great deal of historical research which had been compiled by previous owners.
-That research show a tobacco plantation which was founded by one Henry Pierpoint during the late 18th century.
+Research shows a tobacco plantation which was founded by one Henry Pierpoint during the late 18th century.
 He named his new plantation “Search” and upon doubling the size of his holding some years later, re-named it “Search Enlarged.”
 Obviously creativity was not Pierpoint’s strong suit!
 He sold it to The Pues and it later passed on to prominent Howard County residents such as the Parletts and the Dorseys (perhaps the inspiration for the Columbia village of Dorseys Search?) among others.
 The historical record shows the house to have been the main house for what became a 200 acre plantation.

 The house was built to last!
 The main structure of the house is built of locally quarried granite.
 At its base the walls are approximately 26 inches thick, thinning somewhat to 20 inches at the levels of the living quarters.
 There are four fireplaces on both the first and second floors, one in each room used as the only source of heat back in the day.
 There is also a rather large and deep ninth fireplace in the ground level basement that was once the winter kitchen for the plantation.
 One can just imagine the incredible aromas wafting up from the basement while breakfast and supper cooked each winter day.
 Of course the summer kitchen would have been outside, to take away the heat from the house on those hot, muggy summer afternoons.